How to Weatherproof Your Small Business

 Every business needs a safety net of cash reserves to survive a downturn.

-Weatherproofing: “Small business owners leave themselves open to disaster if they put too much of their profits back into the business,” says Lisa Raye Hund, Business Exit and Financial Advisor at Consolidated Planning, Inc. in Charlotte, North Carolina.
+Weatherproofing: “Small business owners leave themselves open to disaster if they put too much of their profits back into the business,” says Lisa Raye Hund, Business Exit and Financial Professional at Consolidated Planning, Inc. in Charlotte, North Carolina.
 “Set aside a percentage to grow your wealth and protect your personal financial future through insurance, savings and investments.”
 To create a safety net for the business, tally up your monthly obligations — employee wages, taxes and overhead — and stash enough cash to weather six months of negative cash flow.

 The death of a valued employee can hit a small business hard, emotionally and financially.
 In extreme cases, it can even sink the business.